BlesslinJerishR/Batzyon/README.md

+#Batsython
-# Codingbat in the Pythonic way
+- CodingBat in the Pythonic way

 #### Developer : Mastermindx33